ClonyPDF home

 Is off-white acceptable for a passport photo background?

-In the United States, off-white is explicitly accepted by the State Department.
+In the United States, off-white is explicitly accepted by the Department of State.
 In the UK, very light grey or cream is permitted.
-However, backgrounds that appear beige, yellow-tinted, or noticeably coloured will typically fail review.
-The safest approach is the brightest plain white your conditions allow, and avoid shadows that add apparent colour.
-If you are borderline, upload to Passport Photo Maker before printing.
+However, backgrounds that appear beige, yellow-tinted or noticeably coloured will typically fail review.
+The safest approach is the brightest plain white your conditions allow, avoiding shadows that add apparent colour.
+If you are borderline, check the photo before printing.

 Can I use a grey background for my passport photo?

-It depends on the country.
-The UK HMPO explicitly lists plain light grey as an acceptable background.
-The US State Department does not — it specifies white or off-white only.
-For US passport applications, a noticeably grey background is grounds for rejection.
-Always check the specific authority for your application before assuming grey is acceptable.
+It depends entirely on the country.
+The UK, Germany, Australia and New Zealand accept or prefer a plain light grey background.
+The US Department of State does not — it specifies white or off-white only, so a noticeably grey background is grounds for rejection on a US application.
+Always confirm against the authority handling your application.

 Does the background have to be completely flat with no gradient?